build-on-aws/content/posts/real-time-analytics-with-flink-sql/index.md

 2. Click on **Create bucket**
 3. Enter a name for the bucket
 4. Leave all other settings as is and click on **Create bucket**
-5. Upload the *NYC Taxi Cab Trips* file that will represent our stream data and the reference file *Taxi Zone Geohash* that enriches the stream data
+5. Upload the [*NYC Taxi Cab Trips*](https://sharkech-public.s3.amazonaws.com/flink-on-kda/yellow_tripdata_2020-01_noHeader.csv) file that will represent our stream data and the reference file [*Taxi Zone Geohash*](https://github.com/build-on-aws/real-time-analytics-with-flink-sql/blob/main/dataset/taxi_zone_with_geohash.csv) that enriches the stream data.

 Your S3 bucket should look like the following screenshot.